galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Locations: odin_replace_two_zantetsukens.f4c

 In some other FF games, Odin has both the target-all instant death attack and a single-target damaging attack (usually "Gungnir").
 Under this flag, Odin's script is changed so that the first two Odin attacks are replaced with a random single-target spell.
 Odin will also not raise the sword until the point where you can trigger the Thunderstruck script.

+### `Bwhybez/whichbez` {: .h6 }

+- Idea: sgrunt (probably others)
+- Design/Programming: sgrunt
+- Locations: golbez_rando.py

+Golbez's attack script will change similarly to Wyvern's script under `Bwhyburn` and `Bwhichburn`. `Bwhybez` removes the HoldGas/Shadow phase of the fight and proceeds directly to cycling the three spells (with a bit of comedy added in). `Bwhichbez` randomizes what Golbez's three spells are, as well as Shadow's three spells if `Bwhybez` is not on.

+Golbez's spells are single-target damaging spells (and Weak), and can be worse if `Bunsafe` is on.
+Shadow's spells are single-target status spells that incapacitate your characters.

+!!! warning "Don't reflect Shadow's spells!"
+    Some of Shadow's spells can be bounced off Wall... which sounds great, until you reflect Beak onto Golbez and softlock the fight because Beak bypasses the boss bit.

 ### `Bspellpower` {: .h6 }